hyj2344/mern-social-media/README.md

 The technologies used are Node.js, Express, React with MUI.

 Add function:
-first, request a friend, then approved or deny a friend request.
+User approved or deny a friend request before someone send a request.
 User can upload a video.
 One can add comments to only his/her friends'posts.